About Volta Region

-The most easterly region of Ghana is the Volta Region, an area of extraordinary scenic beauty bordered by the Volta lake to the east, Atlantic Ocean in the south, Togo to the west and the Oti region to the north.
+The south-easterly region of Ghana is the Volta Region, an area of extraordinary scenic beauty bordered by the Volta lake to the east, Atlantic Ocean in the south, Togo to the west and the Oti region to the north.
 Its landscape of rolling hills and valleys, with rocky outcrops, lagoons, rivers and waterfalls, is one of nature’s most attractive gifts to Ghana.

 The west of the region is dominated by the River Volta and Lake Volta.
 The lake is a popular recreational area as well as providing a major source of power and water for the region and a ‘water highway’ to the north.
 Visitors can enjoy a music cruise along the lake or ride the river in a canoe with a local fisherman.
 The beaches of the Volta estuary are among the best in Ghana and swimming is popular in some areas, although the sea is generally rough along the Atlantic coast.

 Kente cloth, traditionally woven by members of the Ewe and Ashanti tribes, is one of Ghana’s most famous exports.
 Over 90 percent of the population are Ewe, the largest ethnic group in the region.
 The Ewe migrated from the north and their weaving villages can be found along the path of migration.
 Ewe kente cloth is distinguished by bold animal, human and symbolic patterns skilfully woven into bright cloth.
-Both groups excel at weaving cloth fit for a king and originally kente was only worn by kings, chiefs and prominent people.
+Both groups excel at weaving cloth fit for a king and originally kente was only worn by Kings, Chiefs and prominent people.
 Now, it is available to all, but because of its relatively high cost, it is still a cloth of prestige, worn on important religious and social occasions.
 Kpetoe is one of the popular places for the weaving of Kente.